Secure your bike now from just £50 per term.

 Students - all the colleges, apart from Bowland College, have secure cycle stores in locked compounds.
 Access to college secure cycle stores is available to any student resident on campus in that college.
 Each college’s Accommodation Team will be able to provide you with details of how to access these facilities.

 Staff – we are working hard to improve secure cycle parking facilities for staff.
 Additional secure cycle stores for staff were added in 2020 and 2021.
 Some areas/departments have secure cycle stores exclusively for staff use working in those areas.
 Additional secure cycle stores continue to be added through the estate capital development programme.
-Information on how staff can access secure bike stores will be available on the website soon.

 View all the dedicated areas for bicycle parking on campus in the Cycling & walking map.